EdZielinski/project0/proposal/proposal.md

 #### In just a sentence or two, summarize your project. (e.g. "A website that lets you check the weather in different cities.")

 A website to provide real-time communication of inventory control for a small food vendor located within the city of Boston’s MBTA subway system.
+The website will use the MBTA's API for schedules, arrival predictions, and service alerts because the vendor delivers the inventory on the subway.

 #### Where will your project ultimately live? (e.g. within CS50 IDE, Heroku, AWS, some commerical web host...)